ThummeTo/FMI.jl/docs/src/examples/parameterize.md

 From here on, you may want to simulate the FMU.
 Please note, that with the default `executionConfig`, it is necessary to prevent a new instantiation using the keyword `instantiate=false`.
-Otherwise, a new instance is allocated for the simulation-call and the parameters set for the previous instance are not transfered.
+Otherwise, a new instance is allocated for the simulation-call and the parameters set for the previous instance are not transferred.

 Example:
 `fmiSimulate(...; instantiate=false, ...)`